|

 sliced away the infected flesh, ignoring Wolframs stifled

-cries"Hold him still!"
-Then he drew the raw edges
+cries"Hold him still!"drawing the raw edges

-layer of cleansing paste.
-Finally, he bound each leg tightly with
+Finally, he bound each leg tightly with clean rags.

-hours.
-Do not forgetotherwise, the wounds will fester."
+not forgetotherwise, the wounds will fester."

 "Give me something for the painI need to walk,"